Prevalence of Mastalgia and the complications attributed to it following Mirena Intrauterine device Insertion: A prospective cohort study

 Abstract

-Methods: In this prospective cohort study, 201 women using Mirena IUD who referred to the Gynecology Ward of two public and private hospitals in Yazd province were followed up for 6 months from November 2021 to June 2022.
-Data were gleaned using a data questionnaire including age, parity, duration of IUD use, and IUD complications and analyzed with SPSS22 using descriptive and analytical statistical chi-square.
+Methods: In this prospective cohort study, a total of 201 women who were using Mirena IUD and visited the gynecology ward of two hospitals (one public and one private) in Yazd province, Iran were followed up for 6 months (from November 2021 to June 2022).
+The study data were collected using a questionnaire that included information on age, parity, duration of IUD usage, and any complications arising from the use of IUD.

 Keywords